Here's how to record the purchase of a capital asset your business buys after its FreeAgent start date.

 The asset will be handled differently if you bought it before your FreeAgent start date but after your company start date, or if you personally bought the asset before the company start date.

-When you enter the transaction, simply put it to the one of the asset purchase categories and tell FreeAgent what the asset's life will be.
+When you enter the transaction, simply record it as one of the asset purchase types and tell FreeAgent what the asset's life will be.
+If you’d like to add new 'Capital Asset types', follow the steps in this article

 For capital assets, it's important to put a detailed description of the asset, and, if you can, to upload a scanned image of the receipt or bill showing the purchase of the asset.
 This is because capital assets are tax-sensitive and your accountant, or a tax inspector, may need to see further information.